Royce Lewis Player Props: Twins vs. Orioles

-Royce Lewis and his .450 on-base percentage over his past 10 games (89 points higher than his season-long percentage), will be in action for the Minnesota Twins against the Baltimore Orioles and Kyle Bradish on July 1 at 4:05 PM ET.
+The Minnesota Twins, including Royce Lewis (.425 on-base percentage in past 10 games, 71 points above season-long percentage), take on starter Cole Irvin and the Baltimore Orioles at Oriole Park at Camden Yards, Sunday at 12:05 PM ET.

-He racked up three hits (going 3-for-5 with an RBI) in his last appearance against the Orioles.
+He had a hitless showing in his previous game (0-for-2) against the Orioles.

 Royce Lewis Game Info & Props vs. the Orioles